 Many road trips start with the windows rolled down and the radio turned up as you hit the main streets and back roads of the US.
 While that may cool you down, the car itself can still stay pretty warm — especially if you get out for a while to check out a museum or take a hike.

 Keep your drinks and snacks cool with a good soft-sided cooler that you can collapse and store.
 Keep it in your backseat, toss in a few reusable ice packs and feel confident your food and drinks are good to go.

 2. Car Saftey Kit

 In reality, you should probably have this in your car all the time.
 But when you head out on a road trip, make sure you have safety items stored in a bag in your trunk so you’re ready in case of emergency.

-Some of the items you’ll want to have include jumper cables, flares, a flashlight, a tire jack, and first aid kit.
+Some of the items you’ll want to have include jumper cables, a car battery charger, flares, a flashlight, a tire jack, and first aid kit.
 Hopefully, you won’t have to use them but it’s always better to be safe than sorry!

 Nature calls.
 And sometimes that happens when you aren’t near a hotel or other useful restroom.
 So it never hurts to keep an extra roll of toilet paper, baby and disinfecting wipes, and sanitizing liquid at the ready.